vectara/vectara-docs/www/docs/api-reference/search-apis/interpreting-responses/metadata.md

 import TabItem from '@theme/TabItem';
 import {Config} from '@site/docs/definitions.md';

-In <Config v="names.product"/>, when you
-[index a document](/docs/api-reference/indexing-apis/indexing), it will consist of both a top-level `Document` object and a series of `Section`s which can be nested.
-Both can contain separate metadata, including some metadata that <Config v="names.product"/> will auto-generate.
+In <Config v="names.product"/>, when you [index a document](/docs/api-reference/indexing-apis/indexing), the document has a `type` parameter that determines the format of the document as `core` or `structured`.
+The `core` type has `document_parts` and the `structured` type has `sections`.
+Both can be nested and both can contain separate `metadata`, including some metadata that <Config v="names.product"/> will auto-generate.
 A good example of this is that you could have a document which has some global attributes like the `URL` or `owner` but individual sections will have a `section` attribute and a `lang`.

 Here's an example response with different metadata at these different levels: